 Importance

-AOT places great importance on environmental matters, which can be categorized into key issues such as noise management, air quality, water and wastewater management, waste management, and biodiversity.
-These environmental issues can have wide-ranging impacts in various forms.
-AOT recognizes and acknowledges the importance of addressing these potential challenges through established environmental management measures and plans, ensuring operations are aligned with environmental sustainability.
-This approach not only enhances value creation but also responds to stakeholder expectations and aligns with both domestic and international corporate sustainability assessment criteria.
+AOT places significant importance on environmental impacts, which can be categorized according to specific issues including noise management, air quality, water and wastewater, waste, and biodiversity.
+These environmental issues can generate wide-ranging impacts in multiple forms, particularly on communities and society.
+AOT recognizes and acknowledges the importance of addressing potential issues in accordance with the environmental measures and management plans established to ensure operations aligned with environmental sustainability – thereby enhancing value and responding to stakeholder expectations, as well as conforming to both domestic and international corporate sustainability assessment criteria.

 Policy